embrace-io/embrace-docs/docs/ios/5x/features/tracing.md

 To use this feature:

-1. Contact your Embrace Customer Success Manager to enroll your apps in the Peformance Tracing Beta (done on a per-app basis).
-2. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
+1. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
-3. Instrument your app using the reference guide in this sections to start adding traces to your operations.
+1. Instrument your app using the reference guide in this sections to start adding traces to your operations.
-4. See the traces in the Traces section of the Embrace dashboard.
+1. See the traces in the Traces section of the Embrace dashboard.

 ### Create Span